djzekome/atr-72-600-airmanager-instruments/README.md

-# Asobo ATR 72-600 - AirManager instruments and panels
+# Asobo ATR 72-600 - AirManager instruments and panels (MSFS)

 Download .siff file from [HERE](ATR_72_BARO_FGCP_PWRMGT.siff) and then import it in [AirManager](https://www.siminnovations.com/).
 I made additional instruments to have an easier control of the plane in my cockpit setup - have necessary controls on touch screens for takeoffs and landings and minimize camera switching on main display during time-critical operations.